SCAN Health Plan: Growth and expansion

+2020–2026

-In 2021 SCAN grew by more than 60,000 members, in large part due to the popularity of its Embrace Venture plan, a product that offered a Medicare Part B premium give-back.
-The give-back was offered during a period of heightened inflation in order to ease the economic burden many seniors faced.
+In 2021, SCAN grew by more than 60,000 members, largely due to the popularity of its Embrace Venture plan, a product that offered a Medicare Part B premium give-back during a period of heightened inflation to help ease financial burdens for seniors.

-SCAN's growth during this period was also fueled by its expansion into three Arizona counties (Maricopa, Pima and Pinal) and Clark County, Nevada, marking the first time SCAN expanded its reach beyond California into two states simultaneously.
+SCAN's growth during this period was also fueled by expansion into three Arizona counties (Maricopa, Pima, and Pinal) and Clark County, Nevada, marking the first time SCAN expanded beyond California into two states simultaneously.

 During the 2022 Annual Enrollment Period, SCAN's membership grew to more than 285,000 people.
-That growth was fueled by the launch of a range of new products including: Affirm, the first ever LGBTQ+ Medicare Advantage plan and SCAN's expansion into Texas and Nye County, Nevada.
+That growth was driven by the launch of new products including SCAN Affirm, the first LGBTQ+ focused Medicare Advantage plan, and SCAN's expansion into Texas and Nye County, Nevada.